 Like snowflakes, fingerprints, and latte orders, each of our skin types is uniquely ours.
 That’s why natural skincare is so beneficial – we’re able to customize products to suit our different lifestyles, ethics, cultures, and needs.
 Your go-to emollient may wreak havoc on your friend’s more oily skin, but her tea tree oil may make your skin impossibly dry.

 So where do you start?
 There are some commonalities between the needs of different skin types that can help guide you to the types of products and lifestyle changes that may be best for you.
 In this series, we’ll go through some tested, tried and true methods for bringing out your skin’s natural beauty based on your type.
 We’ll start with inflamed and sensitive skin types.
+Then talk about dry and mature skin and oily and acne-prone skin.

 A word to the wise, though: experimentation is the name of the game for any natural skincare regimen.
 Though all these tips and lifestyle modifications are based on needs of sensitive or easily-inflamed skin, find what best suits your unique skin type by trying out different combinations and products.